 Successful quitters reward themselves.
 Buy something special for yourself or your baby with the money you save.
-I am ready to do this!
-I am going to quit smoking on:

-Month Day Year Your signature e Today's Date
+Month Day Year Your signature То day's [Date

 After Your Baby Is Born

 It is tempting to start smoking again after your baby is born.
 But staying quit is very important - for you and your baby.
 When you are smoke-free, your baby will have: